Confessions of a Former Homeschool Mom

 When the time came to apply to college, I made some phone calls.
 I was concerned that my children would be penalized for being homeschooled.
 What I found out was a revelation.
 I was told that many colleges and universities prefer homeschooled students because they know how to study and are usually serious about their education; as opposed to public school students who tend to be party animals, going a little wild when finally getting away from Mom and Dad.

 I found learning experiences everywhere.
 In the car on the way to appointments, we played alphabet and vocabulary games.
-In the grocery store I had each of the children calculate what would be cheapest according to volume and often found surprising results.
+In the grocery store, I had each of the children calculate what would be cheapest according to volume and often found surprising results.
 They would scour the isles with calculators in hand finding what we needed for the best price.
-To practice fraction skills, we would often go to the kitchen and each make ½ or ¼ of a recipe of cookies.
+To practice fraction skills, we would often go to the kitchen and each makes one half or one-quarter of a recipe of cookies.
 They had to figure out what ¼ of 2 ½ cups of flour might be.
 We watched growing things each spring and even did some experiments with decomposition.
 We buried paper, cardboard, cloth scraps and Styrofoam to see how fast and what would decompose first.
 The results were much more interesting than reading about them in some book.

 We had some friends and even family members tell our girls they were being denied socialization by being MADE to stay home.
 They were talked to as if they were being deprived of something.
 That was hurtful to me and my children.
 Later they realized their mistake and apologized.